SeongJinAhn/TAGDN/README.md

 # Motivation
 (1) Diffusion-based GCNs have made success on analyzing graph data thanks to their robustness of structural noise.
+    A relatively few studies have examined diffusion-based GCNs on heterogeneous graphs.

-    However, these diffusion-based GCNs assume that graphs are either homophilic or heterophilic.
+(2) In diffusion-based GCNs, graphs are assumed to be homophilic or heterophilic.
-(2) We find out that heterogeneous graphs are neither homophilic nor heterophilic.
+    However, we find out that heterogeneous graphs are neither homophilic nor heterophilic.

 # Methods
 In this paper, we assume two following statements.